A self-managed superannuation fund (SMSF) provides members with control over the retirement savings held within their superannuation fund.

 Where to begin:

-If you are wanting to gain more control over your Superannuation Fund and would like to discuss the potential benefits of an SMSF to yourself, and/or your family contact our Financial Planning Team, Stephen Gray or Joanne Doak, at The Hrkac Group on (03) 5221 2355 to book a Financial Planning Consultation to find out if an SMSF could be appropriate for you.
+If you are wanting to gain more control over your Superannuation Fund and would like to discuss the potential benefits of an SMSF to yourself, and/or your family, contact Stephen Gray or our Financial Planning Team at The Hrkac Group on (03) 5221 2355 to book a Financial Planning Consultation to find out if an SMSF could be appropriate for you.

 Note: The ATO has available a range of publications, videos, and other various information to assist trustees of SMSFs.
 It is encouraged that trustees access this information, review it and ensure they understand what they are taking on.
 This additional information can be accessed from the ATO’s website (www.ato.gov.au).